A2osX/A2osX/.Docs/ProDOS.md

 ProDOS 16 requires an Apple IIGS.

+ProDOS 2.03tc has the exact same requirements as ProDOS 2.03 since its only difference are the eight patched bytes to the date/year table.

 ProDOS FX requires a 64KB 65c02 or later CPU.
 ProDOS FX will not run on a Apple ][ or ][+.
+Note, however, that A2osX itself requires a minimum of 128kB to operate.

 ## License
 A2osX is licensed under the GNU General Public License.